3 Empire and Jim Crow

 Major powers plan to cut up China for themselves in 1899, but “Uncle Sam” objects.

 In 1867, Mark Twain traveled to the Middle East as part of a large tour group of Americans.
-In his satirical travelogue, The Innocents Abroad, he wrote, “The people stared at us everywhere, and we stared at them.
+In a satirical travelogue, The Innocents Abroad, he wrote, “The people stared at us everywhere, and we stared at them.
 We generally made them feel rather small, too, before we got done with them, because we bore down on them with America’s greatness until we crushed them.”
-When Americans intervened in the Middle East, they would do so convinced of their own superiority.
+When Americans intervened in the Middle East, they did it with a conviction in their own superiority.
 The majority of American involvement in the Middle East prior to World War I came not in the form of trade but in education, science, and humanitarian aid.
 American missionaries led the way.
 The first Protestant missions had arrived in 1819.
-Soon the American Board of Commissioners for Foreign Missions and the missions of the Reformed Church of America became dominant in missionary enterprises.
-Missions were established in almost every country of the Middle East, and even though their efforts resulted in relatively few converts, missionaries helped establish hospitals and schools, and their work laid the foundation for the establishment of Western-style universities, such as Robert College in Istanbul, Turkey (1863), the American University of Beirut (1866), and the American University of Cairo (1919).
+Soon the American Board of Commissioners for Foreign Missions dominated missionary enterprises.
+Missions were established in almost every country of the Middle East, and even though their efforts resulted in relatively few converts, missionaries helped establish hospitals, schools, and Western-style universities, such as Robert College in Istanbul (1863), the American University of Beirut (1866), and the American University of Cairo (1919).

 Editorial cartoon from after USA conquest of the Philippines